 As an entry-level luxury vehicle, the X1 has a decent standard feature set, but the standard upholstery is synthetic leather.
 Buyers will want to option up the X1 with such features as leather upholstery, navigation, premium audio, and an M Sport package with sport-tuned transmission and suspension, sport seats, and a body kit.
 Be careful, though, as prices rise quickly.

-While the larger X3 and X5 crossovers are built at the BMW plant in South Carolina, the X1 is imported from the Leipzig plant in Germany.
-Prices range from $31,545 to $39,345.
+While the larger X3 and X5 crossovers (as well as their X4 and X6 cousins) are built at the BMW plant in South Carolina, the X1 is imported from the company's Leipzig plant in Germany.